Skip to main content

 Webhook delivery

-In cross-platform settlements, webhooks are delivered to ALL involved platforms, not just the initiator.
+In cross-platform settlements, webhooks are delivered to ALL involved platforms, not just the first to submit.
 Every state change is pushed to every platform that has a party in the settlement.